ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Display Name Attacks {#display-name-attacks}

-A common attack in messaging abuse is the presentation of false information in the display-name portion of the visible From: header field.
+A common attack in messaging abuse is the presentation of false information in the display-name portion of the RFC5322.From header field.
 For example, it is possible for the email address in that field to be an arbitrary address or domain name, while containing a well-known name (a person, brand, role, etc.) in the display name, intending to